Anastasia-Labs/aiken-design-patterns/README.md

 See the generated docs pages above for module-specific details.
 They are long and elaborate many of the soft requirements in order to better guide agents.

+One hard assumption shared by all modules is that only UTxOs with the list's policy tokens are considered.
+Stray UTxOs are completely ignored.
+Therefore, you should never rely on correctness of UTxOs without any list policy tokens as they can easily escape the spend script.

 Import the base `linked_list` module alongside any variant module you call.
 Keep variant-specific operations in their variant modules; in particular, `nested` datums must not be passed to the base update/read helpers.